maddoxx02/TMFC_toolbox/README.md

 <img src = "illustrations/00_Settings_GUI.PNG" width = 400>
 </p>

-* Choose between sequential and parallel computing (default: sequential computing)(change to parallel computing to speed up computations)
+* Choose between sequential and parallel computing (default: sequential computing)(change to parallel computing to speed up computations);
-* Choose to store temporary files for GLM estimation on disk or in RAM (default: in RAM)
+* Choose to store temporary files for GLM estimation on disk or in RAM (default: in RAM);
-* Define Max RAM for GLM estimation (default: 2^32 = 4 GB)(change to 2^33 or 2^34 to speed up computations)
+* Define Max RAM for GLM estimation (default: 2^32 = 4 GB)(change to 2^33 or 2^34 to speed up computations);
-* Choose to perform seed-to-voxel and/or ROI-to-ROI analysis (default: both)
+* Choose to perform seed-to-voxel and/or ROI-to-ROI analysis (default: both).

-Click OK
+Click OK.

 ## Overview of TMFC functions